babelouest/ulfius/API.md

 #include <ulfius.h>
 ```

-On your linker command, add ulfius as a dependency library, e.g. `-lulfius` for gcc.
+On your linker command, add Ulfius as a dependency library, e.g. `-lulfius` for gcc.

 ## Return values <a name="return-values"></a>